Ways for Artists to Raise Money: Crowdfunding, General Support, Recurring Support, and Grants

 Raising Money Isn’t the Only Option for Artists to Get Funds

 When you raise money, you are soliciting funding by fundraising in one way or another: through grants, general support, crowdfunding, or recurring donations.
 You are asking for money and not necessarily providing something immediate or tangible in return.
 There might be restrictions on how you can spend these funds.
 We work with artists like you to help you fundraise, through crowdfunding, fiscal sponsorship, and through our support team of arts professionals.
+We've even written an ultimate guide to fundraising for artists.
 But we recognize that there are other ways for artists to bring in funds.

 You can also earn money!
 Artists can sell work, consult, freelance, or find other ways to earn money.
 It’s easier for some kinds of artists to earn money rather than raise it.
 For example, a cartoonist might have an easier time selling their work compared to a conceptual choreographer.